Planning your holiday packing list

 Tips for advance holiday packing

-Cheapflights.co.uk’s packing tips are also very handy.
-A few points on this list are worth dealing with several months before you travel – for example, checking that your passport is still valid for the duration of your trip.
+A few tips that are worth dealing with several months before you travel – for example, checking that your passport is still valid for the duration of your trip.
 Some countries specify that you have at least six months validity on your passport from your date of travel, so check your destination’s requirements well in advance.

 For advice on luggage, the Telegraph’s 50 top packing tips are indispensable.
 There’s an extensive section here on buying the right luggage, so make sure you read this article if you’re hoping to invest in a new suitcase.
 You’ll also find some great advice in there on how to pack your belongings and maximise luggage space.